Hubert

 Shadow DOM

-HTML templates
+HTML Templates

-The <template> element allows you to define snippets of HTML code that are inactive until needed.
-This allows code to be reused efficiently without slowing down the page’s performance, which is crucial for large projects.
+TheThe <template> element allows you to define HTML code fragments that are kept in an inactive state until needed.
+This allows for efficient code reuse without putting a strain on page performance, which is crucial in large-scale projects.

 First, define a component class that extends HTMLElement, which is a native class for HTML elements.
-In this class, you will define all the functionality of your component.
+In this class you will define all the functionality of your component.

 class MyComponent extends HTMLElement {